 - We send just 9% of material to landfills or incinerators.
 In 2012, we teamed up with LOCO BC on a program called Zero Hero to help businesses reduce waste.
 Our goal?
 To reduce carbon emission from the average 56% to less than 25%.
 We just went a little further.

 - We share our birthday month with the Earth!
-Three days after Earth Day, on April 25, Salt Spring Coffee is turning 20.
-See how we celebrated our 20th anniversary.
+Three days after Earth Day, on April 25, 2016 Salt Spring Coffee turned 20.